Pivot-RP provides multiple ways of searching for funding opportunities:

 - Deadlines – Return relative or absolute deadlines based on the current or a specified date.
 You can also select optional or continuous/undefined deadlines.

-- Limited Submission – Return only opportunities that accept limited numbers of applications/proposals and/or opportunities that require some coordination at the university level prior to the sponsor deadline.
+- Limited Submission – Return only opportunities that accept limited numbers of applications/proposals and/or opportunities that require some coordination at the university level prior to the funder deadline.

 - Activity Location – Return only opportunities from a specific location, is unrestricted, or is unspecified.
 Note that an additional activity location restriction might appear at the top of the page.